 sshuserpasswordwith the username and password you wish to use when accessing the cluster using SSH

-This example creates a cluster with two worker notes.
+This example creates a cluster with two worker nodes.
 You can also change the number of worker nodes after cluster creation by performing scaling operations.
 If you plan on using more than 32 worker nodes, then you must select a head node size with at least 8 cores and 14-GB RAM.
 You can set the head node size by using the

 For more information on node sizes and associated costs, see HDInsight pricing.